 Manufacturers Are Using Robots to Standardise What Chinese Food Tastes Like

-China May Outlaw Deep fake Technology
+China May Outlaw Deep Fake Technology.

 Last Saturday, China escalated its fight to combat a deep fake era—an artificial intelligence (AI) era that can adjust snapshots and films of people doing or saying things they never did in actual lifestyles.
 Deepfakes should violate a person’s portrait rights, in step with the draft law being deliberated by the Standing Committee of the National People’s Congress.
 Saturday’s session became the draft’s 2d assessment.